Open | Closes 1 July 2021

 The NIHR Academy is continuing to run funding competitions throughout the COVID-19 pandemic.
 There may be some unavoidable changes to dates/timeframes.
 Potential applicants are strongly advised to regularly check the relevant sections of the NIHR website to ensure they are working to the correct deadlines and application process.

-The NIHR Academy have implemened a new single stage application process.
-This means that all application details must be provided by the deadline.
-Previously the full financial budget and patient and public involvement sections were not required until Stage 2.
-However, this information is now required when submitting the single stage application.
+The application process only has a single stage.
+This means that all application details must be provided by the deadline, including the financial and patient and public involvement sections.

 - For advanced fellowships, early translational (experimental medicine) research will be within remit, but a clear and plausible path to patient /service user, carer or public benefit must be demonstrated.